koala-framework/ingeniousselectjs/README.md

 # IngeniousSelectjs

-Ingeniousselect is a small jQuery plugin.
-It makes one or more select elements styleable.
+Ingeniousselect is a small jQuery plugin, that makes one or more select elements styleable.
+It could be used as an alternativ for selectric.
+The problem with selectric is that you don't get a change-event if the value of the original select is set with vanilla-javacript or if the optionslist changes on the fly.
+Ingeniousselect doesn't have these problems, because it uses the original selectfield.
+The options are copied to a separate div-structure that will update on every click on the select.

 ## Usage
 ```javascript